microsoft/Inventory-Visibility-Add-in-Examples/references/Dynamics365SCMextensions/Readme.md

 Usage example: A user may want to add customized query patterns to Inventory Visibility Add-in, e.g., a `Yes/No` value associated with each Item ID.
 This can be done by adding the value as a custom `Dimension` value by writing X++ extensions, and corresponding configurations in Inventory Visibility side.

 The field value is required to be unique to each unique `InventSum` record.
 At most eight (8) different customized fields are supported.
+The value being added only changes to the records inside Inventory Visibility Add-in.
+No record in Dynamics 365 SCM is changed by this approach.

+If the custom values being added is a product attribute, using [Attribute-based product search](https://learn.microsoft.com/en-us/dynamics365/supply-chain/inventory/inventory-visibility-api#product-search-query) is suggested.

 ## Writing extensions